Exempted businesses, shops reopen as lockdown eases

 KARACHI/LAHORE: Authorities in Sindh and Punjab on Wednesday issued notifications regarding the extension of coronavirus lockdown but identified industries and businesses that would be permitted to resume operations.

-The National Coordination Committee (NCC) of the federal cabinet, which met with Prime Minister Imran Khan in the chair, decided to ease the virus lockdown and allow limited economic activity in the country to mitigate the impact of economic crisis.
+The National Coordination Committee (NCC) of the federal cabinet, that met with Prime Minister Imran Khan in the chair, decided to ease virus lockdown and allow limited economic activity in the country to mitigate the impact of economic crisis.

 Various low-risk industries and sectors, including construction, chemical manufacturing, fertilizers, mining, glass manufacturing, e-commerce, and some others, were given the green light to re-open with safety protocols in place.